Hideo Azuma: Early years

 Azuma made his professional debut in 1969 in Manga Ō with his work Ringside Crazy.
 The following year he quit working as an assistant and doing his own work.
 He gradually expanded his work to include both shōjo and seinen manga.
 His first works tended to be light gag manga, though he began to include science fiction elements influenced by his being a fan of the New Hollywood movement in American film.
 It was during this period that he experimented a lot with one panel manga (as opposed to four panel).

 Beginning in 1972, Azuma began rising in popularity due to the off-color humor in his Weekly Shōnen Champion series Futari to 5-nin.
-He also married his assistant the same year, with whom he had a girl in 1980 and a boy in 1983.
+He also married his assistant the same year, with whom he had a daughter in 1980 and a son in 1983.
 His wife was credited as "Assistant A" in his works, and his daughter and son were respectively credited as "Assistant B" and "Assistant C".